trekgit/IAMTREK/README.md

 ## Welcome to IAMTREK
 ### by:GitHub Pages

-You can use the [editor on GitHub](https://github.com/trekgit/iamtrek/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can visit my official page [iamtrek.ga](http://iamtrek.blogspot.com) for my work and services.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.